 A common attribute of IoT endpoints is that they are small, low-power DC devices.
 This places constraints on hardware/software footprint to preserve form factor, and on power consumption to preserve battery life.
-With these constraints in mind, proposals could explore some of the following areas:
+With these constraints in mind, address some of the questions in the previous section.
+Proposals may address one or more of the following issues below, or another relevant idea not mentioned:

-- Techniques which give assurance of a device's identity.
+- Develop techniques which give assurance of a device's identity.
 The Internet today uses Public Key Infrastructures (mostly bases on X.509); the mobile/cellphone industry uses SIM technology.
-Compare these approaches for suitability in IoT devices and applications, to develop new techniques to optimize security within the constraints.

-- To what extent can trust be delegated or federated?
-Again, Internet and mobile industries have solutions, such as login with Facebook, emerging FIDO standards, and inter-operator delegated authority in DECT, UMTS and LTE standards.

-- Techniques for secure access to interfaces and services, both to and from endpoints.
+Compare these approaches for suitability in IoT devices and applications, to develop new techniques to optimize security within the constraints. - To what extent can trust be delegated or federated?
+Again, Internet and mobile industries have solutions, such as login with Facebook, emerging FIDO standards, and interoperator delegated authority in DECT, UMTS and LTE standards. - Develop techniques for secure access to interfaces and services, both to and from endpoints.
 The Internet today has little in the way of standardization, using a mixture of cookies, URL-encoding and bespoke exchange of tokens.
 This is a particularly tough challenge for IoT given the range of applications.
-A precursor stage may be to develop an ontology for exchange of device-specific information models and interfaces.

-- Cryptographic applications need keys, and key distribution is a huge and complex challenge.
+A precursor stage may be to develop an ontology for exchange of device-speicific information models and interfaces. - Cryptographic applications need keys, and key distribution is a huge and complex challenge.
 Public key cryptography attempts to solve this by reducing the complexity of key distribution, but it comes at high computational cost.
 In contrast, the mobile industry uses symmetric key distribution and key derivation in order to reduce connection times.
 For IoT we need better understanding of the driving characteristics in order to develop appropriate key management techniques.

-- Eligibility Citizenship: U.S. Citizen Only

-- Requirements Degree: Doctoral Degree.

-- Discipline(s):

-- Business (11 [●])

-- Chemistry and Materials Sciences (12.)

-- Communications and Graphics Design (6.)

-- Computer, Information, and Data Sciences (16)

-- Earth and Geosciences (21 (2)

-- Engineering (27.

-- Environmental and Marine Sciences (14)

-- Life Health and Medical Sciences (45)

-- Mathematics and Statistics (10)

-- Other Non-Science & Engineering (13 ()

-- Physics (16)

-- Science & Engineering-related (1(1))

-- Social and Behavioral Sciences (28)